El Progreso In Servitute Dolor · In Libertate Labor

 The copy archived here was recovered from the Library of Congress in April 2026.
 It was printed at Fortaleza 21, San Juan, directly adjacent to the seat of colonial power.
 Acosta was not writing from the margins.
 That is the posture this publication inherits.

-Five Principles Extracted from the Text
+Four Principles Extracted from the Text

-Contents · Article by Article
+Article by Article

 On the Nature of Political Parties and the Two Paths of Society

 Acosta's foundational argument: society faces only two systems.
 The regime of silence, which produces suffering, compressed passion, violence, and corruption.
 Or the free emission of thought, which allows grievances to surface, reforms to proceed peacefully, and revolutions to be avoided.
-He establishes the distinction between true political parties, natural and necessary organisms of free societies, and "banderías": factions driven by exclusivism and intransigence that are fatal to progress.
-The Latin motto that anchors El Progreso — In servitute dolor, in libertate labor — appears here for the first time.
+He establishes the distinction between true political parties and "banderías": factions driven by exclusivism and intransigence that are fatal to progress.
+The Latin motto — In servitute dolor, in libertate labor — appears here for the first time.

 Puerto Rico's Colonial History and the Origins of Political Division

 Acosta traces Puerto Rico's political history from the earliest colonization of San Juan.
 He examines how the rivalries of Ponce de León and Diego Díaz, and the machinations of Admiral Diego Colón, divided and weakened the nascent colony.
 He argues that the gradual centralization of governance in the metropolis, at the expense of local institutions, is the original structural error whose consequences the island still bears.
-He holds up the early municipal structures of San Juan as models of relative autonomy that were systematically dismantled.

 Ramón Power and the Birth of Puerto Rico's Liberal Party